VAMDC/Standards/doc/source/registry/registeringVamdcTap.rst

 In both these examples, and in all capabilities you are likely to see, the elements are in the default namespace.
 This means that they are written without a namespace prefix, and you do not state a namespace when searching for elements by their names.
 However, some of the types have specific namespaces; if you search for elements by type you will have to deal with their those.

+Please note the exact namespace used for the VAMDC-TAP example, above: ``http://www.vamdc.org/xml/VAMDC-TAP/v1.0``.
+Earlier examples used the namespace ``http://www.vamdc.eu/xml/TAPXSAMS/v1.0`` which is no longer valid.